 The article is organized as follows.
-We first define the Feynman rules in the case of tidal couplings, which will allow us to derive the stress-energy tensor linearly coupled to gravity at leading PM order.
-From the stress-energy tensor, we compute, using reverse unitarity, the total four-momentum radiated into gravitational waves.
-We then check our result by comparing the emitted energy after analytic continuation to elliptic orbits with PN derivations \cite{Henry:2020ski}.
-Furthermore, we compute the waveform in direct space, before concluding.
+We first define the Feynman rules in the case of tidal couplings, which will allow us to derive the stress-energy tensor linearly coupled to gravity, and the waveform in direct space, at leading PM order.
+From the stress-energy tensor, we compute, using reverse unitarity, the total four-momentum radiated into gravitational waves, and from this the emitted flux.
+We then use the B2B dictionary \cite{Kalin:2019rwq,Kalin:2019inp,Bini:2020hmy,Cho:2021arx} to check our results with PN derivations \cite{Henry:2020ski}.

 {\em Leading PM tidal effects --} We consider the scattering of two gravitationally interacting spinless bodies with mass $m_1$ and $m_2$, approaching each other from infinity.
 Using the mostly minus metric signature, setting $\hbar=c=1$ and defining the Planck mass as $\mpl \equiv 1/\sqrt{32 \pi G}$, the total action describing the dynamics with tidal effects reads \be S = - 2 \mpl^2 \int d^4 x \sqrt{-g} R + S_{\rm pp} +S_{\text{tidal}}\; . \ee At leading order in their size, the bodies are described by point-particle actions, \be S_{\rm pp} = - \sum_{a=1,2} \frac{m_a}{2}\int d\tau_a g_{\mu\nu}(x_a) \uu_a^\mu(\tau_a) \uu_a^\nu(\tau_a) \;, \ee where $\tau_a$ and $\uu_a^\mu \equiv \nolinebreak {d x_a^\mu}/{d \tau_a}$ (with $ {\cal U}^a_\mu {\cal U}_a^\mu = 1$) are, respectively, the proper time and the four-velocity of body $a$.
 Note that we have used the Polyakov-like form of the action and fixed the {\em einbein} to unity, which simplifies the gravitational coupling to the matter sources \cite{Galley:2013eba,Kuntz:2020gan,Kalin:2020mvi}.